 Go for Walks

-A bored dog needs exercise!
-A brisk walk is just the thing to tire out your puppy and give him some much-needed mental stimulation.
+A brisk walk is just the thing to tire out your pup and give them some much-needed mental stimulation.
 You may even want to consider getting an indoor treadmill so that he can get some exercise even when it’s raining outside or snowing heavily.

-If your Husky doesn’t enjoy walking on the treadmill, try taking them on walks in different areas of town or different parks than usual so they get a change of scenery now and then.
+If your husky doesn’t enjoy walking on the treadmill, try taking them on walks or hikes in different areas of town or different parks than usual so they get a change of scenery now and then.

 A rousing game of fetch with their favorite ball can give them some needed exercise and excitement.
 If they have a favorite squeaky toy that they like thrown in the air and retrieved, then bring that out too.